-The Student Success Center operates a convenient van shuttle service for students for getting to and from classes and other college-affiliated activities.
+Student Services operates a convenient van shuttle service for students for getting to and from classes and other college-affiliated activities.
 The shuttle will also assist in transporting students to and from the airport when checking in or out of the residential center.
 The van operates throughout the day on a published schedule (907.319.8773).
-For more information on Iļisaġvik's Transportation Policy, please refer to the Student Handbook.
-Contact the Student Services for general information at 907.852.1758 or studentservices@ilisagvik.edu.
+For more information on Iļisaġvik's Transportation Policy, please refer to the Student

+Handbook.
+Contact Student Services for general information at 907.852.1872 or studentservices@ilisagvik.edu.